 Although moles are a normal skin condition, care should be taken because some moles exhibit changes in size, shape or color.
 A few moles will become raised up over the skin level.
 Others may show no change or even disappear.
 Hair might also be seen growing on a mole.

 A visit to a professional dermatologist can put to rest many concerns a person may have about a mole.
 Any abnormality of the skin should be looked at and possibly biopsied to be sure it is not cancerous.
-Below are some common questions people have when they visit a dermatologist’s office.
+Below are some common questions our Irvine mole removal patients have when they visit our dermatologist’s office.

 By most definitions, a mole is a group of cells that grow in a group rather than being spread over the skin.
 The cells are melanocytes.
 These cells generate pigments that add color to skin.
 With exposure to the sun, moles may darken.
 Hormonal effects during pregnancy may also cause moles to darken.
 Moles are different than other skin abnormalities.
 Skin tags, warts and freckles are not the same as moles.